syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 N>
 * Data Templates and Data Templates selector are also applicable with bubbles and markers.

-N> You can refer to our `MAUI Maps` feature tour page for its groundbreaking feature representations.
-You can also explore our `MAUI Maps Tooltip example` that shows how to configure a Maps in MAUI.
+N> You can refer to our `.NET MAUI Maps` feature tour page for its groundbreaking feature representations.
+You can also explore our `.NET MAUI Maps Tooltip example` that shows how to configure a Maps in .NET MAUI.